C+

 Cost Of Living Quick Facts

-• The cost of living in Wenatchee is equal to the Washington average
+• The cost of living in Wenatchee is 2% lower than the Washington average

 • Wenatchee housing is 34% higher than the national average